codinasion-archive/codinasion-programme/programme/swap-two-numbers/README.md

-## Write a program to swap two numbers without using third variable.
+## Write a program to swap two numbers.

 ```
 Input:  a=10 b=20